Sverre Harrfeldt

 Sverre Olav Harrfeldt (born 23 November 1937, Oslo) is a former speedway rider from Norway.
-He earned 7 caps for the Norway national speedway team.
+He earned seven caps for the Norway national speedway team.

 Career

 Harrfeldt finished second in the 1966 World championships beaten in race 9 by Barry Briggs the eventual champion.

-He started his British leagues career riding for Wimbledon Dons during the 1963 Speedway National League season.
-After two seasons with Wimbledon he joined the West Ham Hammers where he won the league and cup double.
+Harrfeldt started his British leagues career riding for Wimbledon Dons during the 1963 Speedway National League season.
+After two seasons with Wimbledon, he joined the West Ham Hammers where he won the league and cup double.
 He was the leading rider at West Ham for a five year period and recorded two ten plus average seasons.

-He later rode for Wembley Lions.
-In 1972 Wembley sent their entire team out on loan due to extra football fixtures stopping the speedway at Wembley and Harrfeldt moved to Oxford Cheetahs but did not continue racing.
+Harrfeldt later rode for Wembley Lions.
+In 1972, Wembley sent their entire team out on loan due to extra football fixtures stopping the speedway at Wembley and Harrfeldt moved to Oxford Cheetahs but did not continue racing.